 About the author

-Eric Goldschein is an editor and writer at Fundera, a marketplace where small business owners are matched with tailored financial solutions such as small business credit cards.
-Eric writes extensively on marketing, HR, and small business trends.
+Eric Goldschein is the partnerships editor at Fundera, a marketplace for small business financial solutions.
+Eric has nearly a decade of experience in digital media and writes extensively on finance, HR, marketing, and small business trends.